ikreymer/cdx-index-client/README.md

 A simple command line tool retrieving a list of urls in bulk using the CommonCrawl Index API (http://index.commoncrawl.org)

-The tool takes advantage of the [Pagination API](https://github.com/ikreymer/pywb/wiki/CDX-Server-API#pagination-api) and the Python `multiprocessing` module to load pages (chunks) of a large url index in parallel.
+The tool takes advantage of the [CDX Server Pagination API](https://github.com/ikreymer/pywb/wiki/CDX-Server-API#pagination-api) and the Python `multiprocessing` support to load pages (chunks) of a large url index in parallel.

 This may be especially useful for prefix/domain extraction.